eacton/CAGEF/Assignments/README.md

 Submission: Each student will upload a .R file to Quercus.
 Please include your first and last name, the date of submission, and the assignment number.

 _General Late Policy: 1 mark will be deducted for each day the assignment is late to a maximum of 5 days, after which a mark of 0 will be given._

+__Final_Project: Microbial Composition of Freshwater Lakes and Bogs__

+The Final Project folder can be downloaded [here](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/eacton/CAGEF/tree/master/Assignments/Final_Project).

+The folder contains the instructions and dataset required to complete the assignment.

+Date Assigned: October 30th, 2018

+Due date: 11:59pm November 13th, 2018

+Submission: Each student will upload a .R file to Quercus.
+Please include your first and last name, the date of submission, and the assignment number.

+_Project Late Policy: 5% will be deducted for each day the assignment is late to a maximum of 5 days, after which a mark of 0 will be given._